Skip to content

 Why this exists

-These patterns are invisible to linters, type checkers, SAST, and unit tests.
-Each function works correctly in isolation.
+These problems are invisible to linters, type checkers, and unit tests, because every individual line is fine.
 Types compile.
 Tests pass.
-The damage accumulates silently — orphaned data, broken audit trails, compliance gaps that surface months later.
+The damage accumulates silently — bugs that keep coming back, data nobody can explain, gaps that surface months later.

 New and existing codebases